luizbgomide/EclipsePhase2e-ptbr/src.clean_html/14/06-psi-sleight-summaries.md

 ### Control Behavior

 You can fine-tune your emotional state.
 Apply an [Enhanced Behavior](../04/28-traits.md#enhanced-behavior) or [Restricted Behavior](../04/28-traits.md#restricted-behavior) (Level 2) trait of your choice at will.
 You may not change it again until you have taken a recharge action.
-At the GM's discretion, this trait may apply a +/−10 modifier in some situations.
+At the GM’s discretion, this trait may apply a +/−10 modifier in some situations.
 Alternatively, use this to reduce an Enhanced/Restricted Behavior trait imposed on you by up to two levels.
 You can push this sleight to raise the effect to Level 3 (or three levels of reduction).

 ### Eco-Empathy